-The Pleven Medical University , one of the five medical Universities in Bulgaria, was established in 1974, expanding the horizons, size and reputation of the City Hospital, founded in 1865.
-Today, combining traditions of the past with the present possibilities, it incorporates educational and therapeutic facilities, contemporary pre-clinical base, Institute Hospital with more than 1000 beds with clinics in all major medical fields, as well as a large number of specialized clinics and research units with modern diagnostic and therapeutic equipment.
-These are efficiently used to treat patients, train students, trainee doctors, post-graduates and for research work
+Medical University - Pleven, one of the five medical universities in Bulgaria, was established in 1974, aiming to expand the horizons, size and reputation of the City Hospital, founded in 1865.
+Today, combining traditions of the past with the present possibilities, it incorporates educational and therapeutic facilities, contemporary pre-clinical base, University Hospital with more than 1000 beds and clinics in all major medical fields, as well as a large number of specialized clinics and research units with modern diagnostic and therapeutic equipment.
+These are efficiently used to treat patients, train students, trainee doctors, post-graduates as well as for research work.

 The current number of PhD students is 53.

 Highly qualified lecturers with comprehensive academic experience are employed.
 The course of instruction is carried out in 24 departments by more than 60 professors and aound 300 assistant professors.
 Most of them are members of national and international scientific and medical societies and authors of research studies.

 The academic year traditionally begins in the middle of September and ends at the end of May next year.
 It has two semesters of 16 weeks each, including 1-week holidays for Christmas and Easter.
 Because of the long periods of time necessary for processing the documents /especially visas/ of international candidates, the General Assembly of MU-Pleven decided that the academic year for international students (English-language course of training) is to begin in the middle of February and end at the end of December.
 Since 2006-2007, the University started organizing preparatory courses in English for international students coming from non-English-speaking countries who wish to join the English language medical course.